tangles in the warm shallow rock pools

 Not Threatened

-The one that looks like someone washed their hair in the rock pool has filaments that are thin, green, and silky, like strands of wet hair.
-They grow in dense mats, covering rocks, shells, and other seaweeds in a green, slimy blanket.
-You can run your fingers through it, feel the silky texture, the way it clings to your skin.
-It is the alga of the hairy surface, the one that makes the rock pool look like a shower drain.
-What makes it special is the simplicity.
-The hair algae is a simple green alga, a single, branching filament of cells, each one connected end to end.
-It has no complex structures, no floats, no specialised parts.
-It just grows, branching and branching, forming a tangled mat of green threads.
-Under a microscope, the filaments are beautiful, each cell a perfect cylinder, the branches forming at precise angles.
-The hair algae is a master of colonisation.
-It can grow on almost any surface, rock, sand, mud, shell, plastic, metal.
-It can tolerate a wide range of salinities, from fresh water to full-strength sea water.
-It can grow in bright sun or deep shade.
-It is the weed of the underwater world, the one that grows where others cannot, the one that turns bare surfaces into green carpets in a matter of weeks.
-Biologically, the hair algae reproduces by fragmentation, a piece broken off by a wave can grow into a whole new plant.
-It also reproduces by releasing spores and by simple cell division.
-This is why it can appear so quickly in a new area.
-A single fragment can colonise a whole rock pool within weeks.
-It is the alga of the quick spread, the one that never misses an opportunity.
-To find hair algae is to find the green slime on the rock.
-It looks like wet hair, feels like wet silk, clings to everything it touches.
-It is not beautiful.
-It is not dramatic.
-It is just there, covering the rocks, growing in the sun, being hairy.
-It is the alga of the rock pool, the one that most people ignore, the one that proves that the most successful organisms are not always the most glamorous.
+It does not inhabit the deep exclusively.
+Cladophora albida looks like someone washed their hair in rock pool.
+Its filaments are thin, green, and silky.
+Like strands of wet hair.
+They grow in dense mats.
+Covering rocks, shells, and other seaweeds in green, slimy blanket.
+Run fingers through it.
+Feel silky texture.
+Way it clings to skin.
+It is alga of hairy surface.
+Makes rock pool look like shower drain.
+What makes it special is simplicity.
+Hair algae is simple green alga.
+Single, branching filament of cells.
+Each connected end to end.
+No complex structures.
+No floats.
+No specialised parts.
+Just grows.
+Branching and branching.
+Forming tangled mat of green threads.
+Under microscope, filaments are beautiful.
+Each cell perfect cylinder.
+Branches forming at precise angles.
+It is master of colonisation.
+Can grow on almost any surface.
+Rock.
+Sand.
+Mud.
+Shell.
+Plastic.
+Metal.
+Tolerates wide range of salinities.
+From fresh water to full-strength sea water.
+Grows in bright sun or deep shade.
+It is weed of underwater world.
+Grows where others cannot.
+Turns bare surfaces into green carpets in weeks.
+Biologically, it reproduces by fragmentation.
+Piece broken off by wave can grow into whole new plant.
+Also reproduces by releasing spores and simple cell division.
+This is why it appears so quickly in new area.
+Single fragment can colonise whole rock pool within weeks.
+It is alga of quick spread.
+Never misses opportunity.
+To find hair algae is to find green slime on rock.
+Looks like wet hair.
+Feels like wet silk.
+Clings to everything it touches.
+Not beautiful.
+Not dramatic.
+Just there.
+Covering rocks.
+Growing in sun.
+Being hairy.
+It is alga of rock pool.
+One most people ignore.
+Proves most successful organisms are not always most glamorous.
+No one told it otherwise.